benbaptist/qemuweb/README.md

 ## Configuration

-The application uses two main configuration files:
+The application stores its configuration files in `~/.config/qemuweb/`:

 1. `config.json`: General application settings
 2. `vm_configs.json`: Virtual machine configurations

+These files will be automatically:
+- Created with default values if they don't exist
+- Migrated from the current directory if legacy configs are found
-These files will be created automatically with default values when you first run the application.
+- Updated with any missing default values when the application starts

 Settings can be overridden via command-line arguments (see Usage section).